 What should you do if neither candidate is of good character?

 Let’s be honest this is a huge problem in America right now as well as in elections around the world.
 To be clear, we are talking about integrity as depicted in the Bible.
 God’s infallible Word is our guideline.
-When neither candidate has good moral character then you must vote strictly on the issues.
-This is admittedly a gamble for without trustworthiness you are unable to know if the candidate will keep his or her promise.
+When neither candidate has good moral character you must vote strictly on the issues according to a Christian Worldview.
+This is admittedly a gamble for without trustworthiness you cannot know if the candidate will keep his or her promise.

 Is looking into an elected official’s past voting records possible?